 We measure staff safety in the workplace by tracking the frequency of accepted lost-time WSBC Claims over time.
-This measures the number of WSBC accepted incidents divided by productive hours and then the result is multiplied by 1560100 (per 100 FTE).
+This measures the number of WSBC accepted incidents divided by productive hours and then the result is multiplied by 1560\100 (per 100 FTE).
 Numerator data is from the WHITE database and denominator (FTEs) from FH Payroll data.

-Our 2019/20 year-to-date performance of 6.55 is not meeting the target of 5.3.
-The year over year chart shows that Q3 claims rate is higher than the same quarter last year.
-At the hospital level, five are achieving the target (CGH, FCH, MMH, PAH and RCH).
+Our 2019/20 performance of 6.95 is not meeting the target of 5.3.
+The year over year chart shows that Q4 claims rate is higher than the same quarter last year.
+At the hospital level, seven are achieving the target (CGH, DH, FCH, LMH, MMH, PAH and RCH).